For Princeton faculty, staff and students

-For groups, meetings, and events outside of Princeton that require 10 or more rooms, you can reach out to Susan Godfrey, Travel Program Manager, for assistance with sourcing, contract negotiations or if you need assistance planning your group, meeting, or event.
+For groups, meetings, and events outside of Princeton that require 10 or more rooms, you can reach out to Susan Godfrey, associate director, travel program, for assistance with sourcing, contract negotiations or if you need assistance planning your group, meeting, or event.

 For groups coming to the university, you can request a group meeting contract directly from any one of our Preferred Hotels.